 - Bloomberg Philanthropies announces initiatives to combat COVID-19: Coronavirus Local Response Initiative, the Coronavirus Global Response Initiative, and the NYC COVID-19 Response & Impact Fund.
 Learn more here.

-- Seattle Foundation launches COVID-19 Response Fund.
+- The Longwood Foundation granted $1 million to Delaware’s Covid-19 Strategic Response Fund.
 Learn more here.

-- See also the Giving Compass directory of funds here for a more comprehensive list.
+- See also the Candid directory of funds here and the Giving Compass directory of funds here for more comprehensive lists.

 How funders are adapting their grantmaking practices

 What funders and others are doing in healthcare

 - The Michael and Susan Dell Foundation has committed $20 million to the global COVID-19 Therapeutics Accelerator launched by the Bill & Melinda Gates Foundation, Wellcome, and Mastercard to identify potential treatments for COVID-19 and accelerate their development.
 Learn more here.

 - Bill Gates is giving serious consideration to committing several billion dollars to build seven factories for seven promising coronavirus vaccine candidates, although only two will likely be chosen for full production.
 Learn more here.
 The Bill & Melinda Gates Foundation had previously announced the COVID-19 Therapeutics Accelerator, a coalition to quicken the development of antiviral drugs and prepare for their distribution throughout the world.
 Through a partnership with Wellcome and Mastercard, $125 million is going toward this effort.
 Learn more about the Accelerator here.

 - The Chan Zuckerberg Initiative and CZ Biohub will quadruple the COVID-19 testing capability of UCSF.
 Learn more here.

 - Bayer donates three million malaria tablets to potentially fight coronavirus.
 Learn more here.